Amie (nee Conner) Williams

 Died: March 3, 1899 in Limestone County, Texas

 Amie (nee Conner) Williams was born in 1842 in Robertson County, Texas.
 She was the daughter of Alfred Conner (1820 - 1892) and wife, Eliza (nee Walker) Conner (d. bef.
 1870).
 She married Andrew W. ("Andy") Williams (b. abt.
-1834), the son of Andy Sr. Williams (b. abt.
-1812 in GA).
-They had one son, Floyd, born in 1861.
+1834 - d. bef.
+June 1926), the son of Andy Sr. Williams (b. abt.
+1812 in GA and d. bet.
+1880 and 1900 in Limestone County, TX.) and wife, Delilah Williams (d. bef.
+1870).
+Amie and Andrew (“A.W.”) had one son, Floyd, born in 1861, before they were married.
+Floyd passed away sometime between 1880 and 1899 before his mother Amie passed away.